-Several members of our Hemp Law team attended the Southern Hemp Expo in Raleigh, NC last week.
+Several members of our Hemp and Cannabis Law team attended the Southern Hemp Expo in Raleigh, NC last week.

 This was the third annual installment of the #SHE, but the first time it was held in North Carolina.
 It felt as though organizers were able to pull off a successful and energizing in-person conference, educational summit, and trade show.
 Selfishly, it was exciting to host the event and its participants in our backyard!
 And it's always great to spend time with friends and business colleagues in person, especially after a prolonged period of virtual-only events and conferences.

 We Still Need Common Ground for Success

 It's been a recurring theme for some time, and across different events, but the #SHE3 panelists, presenters, organizers, and vendors all seemed to agree: industry participants and trade groups can, and should, continue to find unity and common grounds for collaboration without letting perfection or competition get in the way of collective progress.
 We each play a role in helping to promote professionalism and transparency, and we must hold ourselves and our friends accountable to the highest standards of excellence and safety.
 Taking the next step as a growing industry will require us all to regularly communicate, learn from and apply our own lessons from the past, and find ways to promote a collective agenda and ideas through the industry as a whole.

 Stop Me If You've Heard This One before…